-All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it.
+All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and if they believe a child may be at risk from it reporting in line with the policy.

-Students will be made aware of how to raise concerns or make a report and how any reports will be handled.
+Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
-Students will also be reassured that they will be taken seriously, be supported, and kept safe.
+Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.

 The school's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
-Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Exclusion Policy, where relevant.
+Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Suspension and Exclusion Policy, where relevant.

-8. Online safety and personal electronic devices
+11. Online safety and personal electronic devices

-The school will adhere to the Online Safety Policy at all times.
+The school will always adhere to the Online Safety Policy.

-As part of a broad and balanced curriculum, all students will be made aware of online risks and taught how to stay safe online.
+As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.